algolia/docsearch/packages/website/versioned_docs/version-legacy/config-file.md

 ### Using regular expressions

 The `start_urls` and `stop_urls` options also enable you to use regular expressions to express more complex patterns.
-This object must at least contain a `url` key targeting a reachable page.
+You can define either an array of regular expressions or an object.
+The object must at least contain a `url` key targeting a reachable page.

-You can also define a `variables` key that will be injected into your specific URL pattern.
+If you define your regular expression as an object, you can also define a `variables` key that will be injected into your specific URL pattern.
 The following example makes this variable feature clearer:

 ```json
 {